peterhinch/micropython-samples/encoders/ENCODERS.md

 which supports hardware decoding and which pre-synchronises the signals.
 STM32 meets these criteria.

-In a careful test of a software decoder on a Pyboard 1.1 with an optical encoder pulses were occasionally missed.
-This suggests that on rare occasions pulses can arrive too fast for even hard IRQ's to keep track.

-# Problem 4: Concurrency
+# 5. Problem 3: Concurrency

 The presented code samples use interrupts in order to handle the potentially high rate at which transitions can occur.
 The above script maintains a position value `._pos` which can be queried at any time.
-This does not present concurrency issues.
+This does not present concurrency issues because changes to an integer are atomic.

 However some applications, notably in user interface designs, may require an encoder action to trigger complex behaviour.
 The obvious solution would be to adapt the script to do this by having the two ISR methods call a function.
 However the function would run in an interrupt context which (even with soft IRQ's) presents concurrency issues where an application's data can change at any point in the application's execution.
-Further, a complex function would cause the ISR to block for a long period with the potential for data loss.
+Further, a complex function would cause the ISR to block for a long period which is bad practice.

 A solution to this is an interface between the ISR's and `uasyncio` whereby the ISR's set a `ThreadSafeFlag`.
 This is awaited by a `uasyncio` `Task` which runs